microsoft/WinDbg-Samples/TTD/ReplayApi/TraceFallbacks/README.md

 - **Normal recording**: 10x-20x slower than native execution
 - **Heavy fallback usage**: 100x-1000x slower than native execution
-- **File size increase**: The amount varies based on the instruction, but it must record the impact of the instruction (register output + flags) and the indirect effects of stopping and starting emulation.
+- **File size increase**: The amount varies based on the instruction, but it must record the side effects of the instruction (register output, flags, memory reads/writes, etc.) and the indirect effects of stopping and starting emulation.
 If fallbacks occur for a heavily used instruction, the file size can increase substantially.

 **Why the impact?** Each fallback requires:
 - Decoding and encoding the instruction